danyork/writing-internet-drafts-in-markdown/writing-internet-drafts-in-markdown.md

 # What is Markdown?

 - Lightweight text formatting language
-- Developed by John Gruber in 2004 with help from Aaron Schwartz
+- Developed by John Gruber in 2004 with help from Aaron Swartz
 - https://daringfireball.net/projects/markdown/
 - Inspired by customs and conventions emerging out of text-based email